MicrosoftDocs/well-architected/well-architected/service-guides/app-service-web-apps.md

 >
 >   Regularly test your autoscaling rules.
 Simulate load scenarios to verify that your app scales as expected.
 You should log scaling events so that you can troubleshoot problems that might arise and optimize your scaling strategy over time.
 >
 >   App Service has a limitation on the number of instances within a plan, which can affect scaling reliability.
 One strategy is to use identical deployment stamps, each running App Service plan instance with its own endpoint.
 It's essential that you front all stamps with an external load balancer to distribute traffic across them.
-Use Azure Application Gateway for single node deployments and Azure Front Door for multi-regional deployments.
+Use Azure Application Gateway for single zone deployments and Azure Front Door for multi-regional deployments.
 This approach is ideal for mission-critical applications where reliability is crucial.
 For more information, see [Mission-critical baseline with App Service](/azure/architecture/guide/networking/global-web-applications/mission-critical-app-service).
 >
 >   An App Service plan distributes traffic across instances and monitors their health.
 Note that the external load balancer might not immediately detect if one instance fails.
 >